TimovNiedek/genre-classifier-msd/README.md

 ### Initialize local environment

 To install the dependencies locally, run `make init`.
 This simply instructs poetry to use python 3.12 and installs packages from the poetry.lock file.
-If you prefer to use a different environment manager, you can install from `requirements.txt` directly.

 ### Connecting to Prefect & MLflow